TNO/knowledge-engine/docs/docs/faq.md

 And the timeseries returns an array of temperature values and timestamp for each value.

-In the ANWSER Knowledge interaction will the binding set be something like:
+In the ANSWER Knowledge interaction will the binding set be something like:
 ```json
 [
 	{